From HandWiki - Reading time: 4 min

 Cars are weighed to determine (by subtracting the car's unloaded, or tare weight from the total weight) the amount of cargo loaded.
 This is used to bill the railroad's customers for the carriage of bulk commodities, so it is essential that the track scales be accurate.

 Many scale test cars were small, old railroad cars carrying heavy metal weights as their superstructure.
-Scale test cars needed special handling so they would not suffer damage, which might alter their weight.
-They were reweighed periodically on accurate scales at the railroad's shops.[2][3]
+In 1974, in the United States, Benjamin Barnard and Michael Puareia patented a new scale test car design that was self-propelled and could be spotted by a single worker.
+The cars were first built by the Maxson Corporation and later by Food Machinery Corporation (FMC).[2]
+Scale test cars need special handling so they will not suffer damage, which might alter their weight.
+They are reweighed periodically on accurate scales at the railroad's shops.[3][4]